-I’ve written about the 3 different types of heat before and you can read it here for a more in-depth explanation.
+I’ve written about the 3 different types of heat before, and you can read it by clicking the link below for a more in-depth explanation.

 Basically, there are 3 ways heat moves from one place to another.

-- Convection – This is hot air moving in and out all the gaps (large and small) in you house.
+- Convection – This is hot air moving in and out of all the gaps (large and small) in your house.
 Convection requires air exchange for the heat to move.

 - Conduction – This what happens on your stove.
 Heat transfers via contact from the stove top to the pot to the water and the water boils.

 The testing I did for this post reflects mostly conduction and some radiation.
 So, let me stop yammering and get to the test results.

 I set one of my Speedheater Infrared Heat Guns 10″ away from each piece of glass and left the glass in front of the heater for exactly 1 minute before measuring the temperature with a FLIR TG130 Spot Thermal Camera.
 I measured the temperature in the center of the glass on the inside (the side opposite the heat source).
 The glass all measured approximately 82°F prior to the test, as they had been resting in my muggy shop for a number of hours.

 The Speedheater runs at approximately 400ºF, but I was unable to get a precise temperature reading beforehand because The FLIR camera peaks at 302ºF which seems like an odd temp to end at, but hey, that’s what FLIR decided to do for this entry level camera.

 6th Place – 3/32″ Antique 114ºF